 Plastic & Aluminum: This profile is designed for our Vivid Wave 320 fixture to allow the most light to be seen.
 It can also be used with non-320 fixtures.

 Spring Clip: This profile is our newest locking type.
-They have a spring clip to grip the fixture rather than a grip plate like the Self-Locking type.
+They have a spring clip to grip the fixture within the channel and keep it securely in place.
 They are also for applications where gravity could affect the fixture’s position.

 What is the best use of mounting clips?